urban-tep/documentation/source/community-guide/data.rst

 Put data in your basket and save it for later, or simply drag and drop data as a parameter of a process.

+.. req:: TS-FUN-130
+	:show:

+	This section describe how to perform dataset search and view query result in widget

 Discover data
 -------------